After playing the guitar for 15 years, I can honestly say that I’ve never cut my fingers while playing the guitar.

 In other words, when the strings are set up on it, use the plyers to cut the end of it so that the ends are very short.
 You don’t want the residual of the string to be more than a centimeter or two long.

 If they’re sticking out by an inch or more, you have a greater chance of pricking your finger on it and causing a bit of pain and frustration.
 Pricking your fingers actually kind of hurts, because there is so much blood and nerves at the end of your fingertips.

 Locking tuners are pretty dope and I have a hard time buying a guitar that doesn’t have them.

 Sperzel locking tuners, or from some other brand, are tuning machines that have a little bar inside them where there’s a little knob underneath each tuning post, and you turn the knob so that it pushes up the bar up against the string and locks it in place.

 Not only are they extremely convenient, but they also save you a lot of time and energy winding the strings around the tuning post.

 YouTube Video Tutorial

-In conclusion, I would honestly say that, in my opinion at least, cutting your fingers on the guitar strings is one of the last things you should be worried about.
+In conclusion, I would honestly say that, in my opinion at least, cutting your fingers on the guitar strings is one of the last things you should be worried about because they’re not dangerous which I’ve touched on before.
 Moreover, it’s really not that big of a deal if you do hurt your fingers.

 If pricking your finger just a little bit, and causing very minor pain, is the biggest concern you have about learning a musical instrument then I would say your problems aren’t very severe.